-The legal term “nondisclosure agreement” and the acronym NDA appear in the news far more often than any other type of contract — aside from sports news about the salary negotiations of star athletes.
+The legal term “nondisclosure agreement” and the abbrevation “NDA” are often mentioned in the news.
 While it’s rare to read in the news about a lease or a purchase order linked to scandal, stories about unsavory employers, celebrities, and politicians using NDAs to silence whistleblowers have become a journalistic staple in recent years.

-Though NDAs have become notorious as a way to legally cover up wrongdoing, the reality is that a nondisclosure agreement is a common, legitimate, and ethical tool for businesses to keep individuals from disclosing confidential information — such as client lists, sales strategies, or products in development — that would give competitors an unearned advantage.
+Though NDAs have become notorious as a way to keep things like out-of-court settlements quiet, the reality is that a nondisclosure agreement is a common, legitimate, and ethical tool for businesses to keep individuals from disclosing confidential information — such as client lists, sales strategies, or products in development — that would give competitors an unearned advantage.

-While an NDA is a legally enforceable contract, it’s distinctly different from a typical contract.
+While an NDA is a legally “enforceable” type of contract, it’s distinctly different from other types of contracts.
 It’s important to understand these differences so that you can write an NDA that provides the confidentiality you need.

-An NDA is distinctly different from the usual contract because there’s no exchange of a product or service for money or anything else of value.
+An NDA is distinct from other contracts because there’s no exchange of a product or service for money or anything else of value.
 The NDA is often a precondition to a subsequent contract in which there is an exchange — but not always.